 *American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders, 5th ed.
 American Psychiatric Publishing: Washington, DC.
 2013;25(2):160-161.

 Understanding bipolar disorder

 Bipolar disorder—the larger condition that includes bipolar depression—is a long-lasting, or chronic, illness that can affect anyone.
-It can begin when you’re young or old, but half of all cases start between the ages of 15 and 25.
+Though it can begin when you’re young or old, half of all cases start between the ages of 15 and 25.
 There is no cure.
 But for many people the symptoms can be controlled with treatment.